mbojan/netseg/README.md

 status](https://github.com/mbojan/netseg/workflows/R-CMD-check/badge.svg)](https://github.com/mbojan/netseg/actions)
 <!-- badges: end -->

-Network homophily is a pattern in which ties are more likely to exist between nodes similar to each other.
-It is frequently observed for various types of social relations.
-At the same time, segregation is often encountered in urban areas as a tendency of families to occupy neighborhoods inhabited by other families similar to them.
-This package implements most important numerical indexes to measure the extent of homophily/segregation in a network in which vertices are assigned to two or more groups.
-It is a computational companion to the paper by Bojanowski and Corten (2014).
+Segregation is a network-level property such that edges between predefined groups of vertices are relatively less likely.
+Network homophily is a individual-level tendency to form relations with people who are similar on some attribute (e.g. gender, music taste, social status, etc.).
+In general homophily leads to segregation, but segregation might arise without homophily.
+This package implements descriptive indices measuring homophily/segregation.
+It is a computational companion to Bojanowski and Corten (2014).

 ## Installation